 The same newspaper condemns “populism” as “authoritarian” but doesn’t consider technocratic pronouncements by supposed experts as authoritarian, actually citing how politicians bowed to pronouncements from Imperial College in the UK–as if that was a good thing–as if they weren’t completely in outer space with their inflated predictions (this time and about other diseases in the past).

-We are dealing with a power agenda which is constantly using “emotional appeal.”
-That’s all the current COVID-19 gang does!
+We are dealing with a power agenda which is constantly using emotional appeal.
+That’s part of what the current COVID-19 gang is doing!